 The Graduate Diploma in Domestic and Family Violence Practice will provide the opportunity for you to develop advanced industry-related knowledge, skills and competencies to respond to domestic and family violence.
-You will have the opportunity to enhance your learning in key specialist practice areas in relation to domestic and family violence.
+You will have the opportunity to enhance your learning in key specialist practice areas, such as sexual violence within intimate partner relationships, in relation to domestic and family violence.
 Units related to responding to victims and perpetrators, and leadership and management are available to you in this course.
 The knowledge and skills you will gain through completing this course are transferable across a wide range of professions and occupations where workers respond to domestic and family violence.

-This course will meet the gap in post-professional education for the domestic and family violence sector as noted in the ‘Not Now Not Ever’ report of the 2015 Queensland Domestic Violence Taskforce and in Australia’s National Plan to Reduce Violence Against Women and their Children (2010).
+This course will meet the gap in post-professional education for the domestic and family violence sector as noted, for example, in the ‘Not Now Not Ever’ report of the 2015 Queensland Domestic Violence Taskforce and in Australia’s National Plan to Reduce Violence Against Women and their Children (2010).

 Graduates of the Graduate Diploma in Domestic and Family Violence Practice would typically be employed, or seeking employment in:

 |Credit Points that Must be Earned||48|

 |Number of Units Required||CQUniversity uses the concept of credits to express the amount of study required for a particular course and individual units.
 The number of units varies between courses.
 Units in postgraduate courses normally consist of 6 points of credit or multiples thereof (e.g. 12, 18, 24).|

 |Expected Hours of Study||One point of credit is equivalent to an expectation of approximately two hours of student work per week in a term.|

 |AQF Level||Level 8: Graduate Diploma|